ArwaaMamdoh23/ArwaaMamdoh23/README.md

 ##  About Me

-I am an  Computer Scienc with a focus on Artificial Intelligence, Machine Learning, and full-stack software development.
+I am an  Computer Science with a focus on Artificial Intelligence, Machine Learning, and full-stack software development.

 I specialize in building complete systems that integrate AI models into real-world applications, including mobile apps and backend services.